doc-ai/tensorio-ios/README.md

 ]
 ```

 The value of this field is a string which corresponds to the name of a text file in the bundle's *assets* directory.
 Each line of the text file contains the name of the classification for that line number index in the layer's output.
-When a *labels* field is present, TensorIO will internally map labels to their numeric outputs and return an `NSDictionary` representation of that mapping, rather than a simple `NSArray` of values.
+When a *labels* field is present, TensorIO internally maps labels to their numeric outputs and returns an `NSDictionary` representation of that mapping, rather than a simple `NSArray` of values.
 Let's see what that looks like.

 **Model Outputs**

-Normally, a model returns a dictionary of array values from its `runOn:` method.
+Normally, a model returns a dictionary of array values from its `runOn:` method, and those values will usually be arrays.
 Each layer produces its own entry in that dictionary, corresponding to the name of the layer in its json description.

 For example, a self-driving car model might classify three kinds of things in an image (well, hopefully more than that!).
 The *outputs* field for this model might look like: